How to factor a polynomial

 we can also factorize polynomials for degree 4, degree 6, and degree 8 and much more in the same way

-When both terms have opposite sign and power of variable is divisible by three- these polynomials can easily be factorized by using a³-b³=(a-b)(a²+ab+b²) or a³+b³=(a+b)(a²-ab+b²) identity
+When both terms have opposite signs and the power of the variable is divisible by three- these polynomials can easily be factorized by using a³-b³=(a-b)(a²+ab+b²) or a³+b³=(a+b)(a²-ab+b²) identity

 we can also factorize polynomials for degree 6, and degree 9 and much more in the same way